Duolingo Review - Does It Actually Work? | 2023 (with Product Images)

 Today, in this Duolingo review, we’ll be taking you on a guided tour through everything that Duolingo has to offer you, whether you’re an amateur linguist or a full-blown polyglot.

 As a friendly and functional app with an eye-catching design and an adorable (if intimidating) mascot, many have found it a wonderful first step into the world of language learning or offering great opportunities to practice existing abilities.

 Despite being absolutely free to use (with upgrades and extras available by way of subscribing to a premium membership - more on that later) you’ll notice it still ranks highly against even some of the most expensive competing apps and software.

 Finally, remember that this is just one of the hundreds of language resources that we have put together or reviewed.
-We have kept this Duolingo review as honest and balanced as possible; you can see our Duolingo and Rosetta Stone comparison here.
+Let’s get right into it.

 Duolingo Review: Quick Pros and Cons